PhuocHoangMinhNguyen/ReamotApp/README.md

 Each stack is for an option in TabBarNavigation except AuthStack.

 ### AuthStack
+The stack includes Register and SignIn Screens.
+- Patient can register by providing their full name, email, password, and phone number
+- Patient can sign in using registered email and password.
+- If the patient already signs in, they dont have to sign in again next time they open the application on the same mobile device (thanks to LoadingScreen.js)

 ### HomeStack

 ### CalendarStack
+The stack shows history of the m

 ### MedicineStack
+The stack shows:
+- Patient's Medicine Information according to their prescription
+- Their Reminder including the name of the medicine and the time of the reminder
+- When the time of the reminder is reached, an alarm is sound and the patient has to scan the barcode of the medicine to stop the alarm.

 ### DoctorStack
+The stack shows:
+- Doctor and Pharmacist list
+- Detail information for each doctor and pharmacist
+- Choices to give doctor/pharmacist their access to monitor their information, and/or to schedule appointments with doctor.

 ### ProfileStack
+The stack allows users:
+- to manage and edit their account
+- to manage their appointments with the doctors.
+- to log out of the application

 ## Authors

 * **Phuoc Hoang Minh Nguyen** - *Lead Developer* - [PhuocHoangMinhNguyen](https://github.com/PhuocHoangMinhNguyen)